LouisMlr/ae_detection/README.md

    $ docker-compose up
    ```

-## Launch the App remotely using Docker-compose
+## Launch the App remotely using docker-compose

 1. Create an EC2 instance (Amazon Linux AMI)
 2. In the security group, allow inbound traffic on port 8000 and 8501.